techmuse8/Octo-Valley-Randomizer/README.md

 ## Prerequisites

-Requires at least [Python 3.12](https://www.python.org/downloads/release/python-3127/) with the following dependencies installed from pip:
+Requires [Python 3.12](https://www.python.org/downloads/release/python-3127/) with the following dependencies installed from pip:

+> [!IMPORTANT]
+> Due to issues with oead not installing on Python 3.12 and the library PyLibMS only working on Python versions 3.12+, the randomizer currently ONLY works with Python 3.12!

 - [PyQt5](https://pypi.org/project/PyQt5/)
 - [ruamel.yaml](https://pypi.org/project/ruamel.yaml/)